 In this example (below), the responses to one map question have been added, meaning that there is one analysis layer.

-You can change the visualization settings of the map markings by altering the color, size, opacity and line width of markings.
-You can also opt to use a heatmap instead of the source map.
+From the map menu in the upper right corner, you can decide which map or image you want to use as the background.
+You can also change the visualization of the pins and lines by altering their color, size, opacity and line width.
+You can also present them as a heatmap.
 You can find these settings by clicking the expand symbol on the upper right corner of the map layer and then choosing the Visualization tab.
-The different visualization choices can be accessed by clicking the symbol.
+The different visualization choices can be accessed by clicking the cog symbol (see arrow in the image below).

 Filter map markings in the Filtering tab.
-You can filter answers given in both map pop-up questions (follow-up questions asked after respondent has placed map marking) and background (non-map) questions.
+You can filter answers given in both pop-up questions (follow-up questions asked after respondent has placed pin/drawn a line or area) and background (non-interactive) questions.
+See this article for more tips and tricks on how to analyze your data using different filters.

 For example, in the example below, we have filtered only the responses in which the word 'beautiful' is contained in the pop-up question.